sanity-io/workshop-studio/README.md

 # Workshop Studio

-A blank Sanity Studio project with all versions of Sanity dependencies set to "*".
-Also sets `unstable_noAuthBoundary: true` in `sanity.config.ts` to allow guest access.
+A blank Sanity Studio project with all Sanity dependencies set to `"*"` to install their latest versions.

+It also has `unstable_noAuthBoundary: true` in `sanity.config.ts` to allow guest access.

 ## Sanity Clean Content Studio